programminghistorian/ph-submissions/en/drafts/originals/clustering-visualizing-word-embeddings.md

 ### Are the experts ‘wrong’?

-Ordinarily, we’d take the expert classification as the defining measure of our results: if the expert labelled the observation as $x$ then $x$ it is!
+Ordinarily, we’d take the expert classification as the defining measure of our results: if the expert labelled the observation as _x_ then _x_ it is!
 However, in the case of a PhD thesis it’s worth questioning the assumption that it is the *algorithm* that is incorrect!
 Let’s put it another way: we are assuming that time-pressured, resource-constrained librarians will be able to glance at an abstract and *always* select the most appropriate DDC.
 Moreover, in a real-world situation the ‘expert’ might be influenced by ‘extraneous’ factors such as the department in which the PhD student is enroled or the history of DDCs assigned by an institution.

 So while most Machine Learning research would treat the ‘off-diagonals’ as an error to be solved, we might reasonably ask whether these theses have been correctly classified in the first place.
 Although there are more strictly [‘correct’ ways to perform class-based TF/IDF analyses](https://github.com/MaartenGr/cTFIDF/blob/master/ctfidf.py), we can get a sense of what distinguishes the theses that were ‘misclassified’ by comparing their vocabularies to those where the DDC and cluster assignment align.
 This can be done using a TF/IDF vectoriser where we `fit` the vectoriser on the DDC-corpus (_e.g._ all observations classed as Biology), and then transform the observations assigned to *other* Clusters (_e.g._ those records that we clustered with Physics, Economics, and the Social Sciences instead).